Torrey Pines State Natural Reserve

-The reserve consists of a plateau with cliffs that overlook Torrey Pines State Beach, and a lagoon that is vital to migrating seabirds.
+The reserve consists of a plateau with cliffs that overlook Torrey Pines State Beach and a lagoon that is vital to migrating seabirds.
 Many different kinds of wildlife and flora are found within the reserve, including bobcat, fox, skunk, raccoon, coyote, rabbit, cacti, coastal chaparral, and the rare Torrey pine.
-During Whale migration, it is sometimes possible to see several species of whale from the cliffs, including humpback whale and gray whale.
-The 8 mi of trails within the park offer an attraction for hikers and beach-goers and a small museum sits at the top of the hill.
-From the cliffs or many places along the beach, it is possible to see La Jolla to the south and Del Mar to the north.
+During whale migration, it is possible to see several species from the cliffs, including humpback whale and gray whale.

+The 8 mi of trails within the park offer an attraction for hikers and beach-goers.
+A small museum sits at the top of the hill.
+From the cliffs and many places along the beach, it is possible to see La Jolla to the south and Del Mar to the north.
 At the southern end of the beach is a large rock that projects into the ocean, called Flat Rock.
 South of the rock is San Diego's unofficial nude beach, Black's Beach.

 Establishment

-The area was once home to the Kumeyaay people.
+The area is home to the Kumeyaay, Payómkawichum, Kuupiaxchem, and Cahuilla peoples.
 George Marston persuaded the San Diego City Council in 1899 to pass an ordinance preserving 364 acre of the pueblo land as a park.
 Later between 1908 and 1911, newspaperwoman and philanthropist Ellen Browning Scripps bought additional land and donated it to the city.
 In 1916, Guy Fleming visited the park and after examining the current condition, pushed for preservation of the park and eventually became the District Superintendent for the Southern California State Park System.
 The Torrey Pines Lodge was completed in 1923 and a year later, more lands were added to the park.
 Now consisting of over 1000 acre of cliffs, beach, and more, the park became open to the public.

 In 1956, it was decided that the park be handed over to the State of California for higher protection because it is a state reserve.
 In 1970, 197 acres and 1,500 trees were added due to fear of human expansion.
 Later in 1975, the Torrey Pines Docent Society was started to help promote preservation of the park, in addition to the Visitors Center.
 In 2007, the park's name was changed to Torrey Pines State Natural Reserve.
 The park size is now over 2000 acres.
 The official Torrey Pines website provides more detail on the establishment of the Torrey Pines Reserve.